The whole is greater than the sum of its parts.

 - Assist component teams in defining inter-component interfaces

-- Attend other teams’ standups in support of daily activities.
+- Attend other teams’ stand-ups in support of daily activities

-End-to-End and System Performance Testing
+End-to-End and Solution Performance Testing

-The system team may also perform a number of automated testing responsibilities:
+The System Team may also perform a number of automated testing responsibilities:

 - Create new automated test scenarios